Northeastern-MSDAE/IE7500/doc/final-report-sentiment-analysis-on-twitter.md

 Each model’s performance was evaluated using cross-validation and compared against traditional methods.

+For the complete code related to model training, hyperparameter tuning, and evaluation, refer to **Appendix B**.

 #### 4.3 Ensemble Methods

 An ensemble approach aggregates predictions from both traditional and deep learning models by averaging their predicted probabilities.
 The following graphs illustrate the improved ensemble performance: